quayd/RushDev/README.md

 ## Compatibility
+Ubuntu 16.04+
-Windows version and a version compatible with older Linux GLibC's coming shortly.
+Windows version coming shortly.

 Currently, thorough testing has only occurred  with the Osprey ECU50.
 Some testing has taken place for C1100, BCU 1525, FK33, TH53 and CVP-13.
 The CVP-13 only partially works due to different UARTS for JTAG and FPGA Communications (to be fixed shortly).